Dean of Students

 Student Support Services

-Recognizing that many students may experience personal challenges and difficulties during their time at Wentworth, students may receive support and advocacy from a member of the Student Support team.
-Student Support Specialists work with students who are experiencing challenges with college transition, physical or mental health, personal or family difficulties, and/or financial and/or basic needs insecurity.
-Student Support Specialists also work directly with students who’ve experienced time away from campus for medical and/or mental health reasons to help facilitate a successful transition back to campus.
+We understand that students may face various challenges throughout their time at Wentworth.
+Our Student Support team is equipped to provide help and advocacy to students who are experiencing challenges with college transition, physical or mental health, personal or family difficulties, and financial and/or basic needs insecurity.
+Student Support Specialists also guide students returning to campus after medical or health-related absences to ensure a smooth transition.

-The CARE is a campus-wide team of appointed university employees trained to identify, assess, and respond to concerning and/or disruptive behaviors by students, faculty, and staff that may present a risk to the health or safety of the university or its members.
-The CARE Team is chaired by the Dean of Students.
-Members of the Wentworth community are encouraged to submit non-emergency referrals via form found at https://wit.edu/about/reporting.
-CARE referrals are not to be used in an emergency.
-If you have a concern for someone’s safety, call Public Safety at 617-989-4444 or 911 immediately.
+Wentworth's CARE Team is a group of designated university staff trained to identify, assess and respond to concerning or disruptive behaviors that may present a risk to the health or safety of the university community.
+Led by the Dean of Students, the team responds to concerns about students, faculty, and staff.
+Community members can submit non-emergency referrals through the form available at https://wit.edu/about/reporting.
+Please note that CARE referrals should not replace emergency responses.
+In situations where someone's safety is immediately threatened, contact Public Safety at 617-989-4444 or dial 911.

 Student Conduct and Restorative Practices

 All Wentworth students, from time of admission through degree conferral, are expected to follow all University policies and procedures.
 Students who violate University policies and procedures will be held accountable as outlined in the Student Code of Conduct.
 Administered by the Director of Student Conduct and Restorative Practices, the Student Code of Conduct promotes personal growth, integrity, and self-responsibility among students.
 The conduct and conflict resolution process provides both formal and informal options for students to resolve conflicts and helps students re-engage with their academic and personal lives at Wentworth.
 As partners in student success, the University may inform families of conduct violations in certain cases.